Dusty-Gannon/Dusty-Gannon.github.io/_posts/2024-07-26-thurstone_tutorial.md

 covariates that could drive different rankings.
-This post is meant to act as a guide for graduate-level readers and above, with code for fitting the popular Thurstone Case V model with the potential for covariates using R package `lavaan` {% cite lavaan %}.
+This post is meant to act as a guide for graduate-level readers and above, with code for fitting the popular Thurstone Case V model with the potential for covariates using R package {% cite lavaan %}.
 I include some of the mathematical details for interested readers, but I point to recently developed R packages (shamelessly promoting one I am developing as well) that do not require understanding of all the nuts and bolts.